Foreign relations of South Africa during apartheid: United States

 At the outset of apartheid, the United States avoided serious criticism of South Africa's racial policies in part because several U.S. states, especially in the Deep South, had similar policies under the Jim Crow laws.
-Following the 1960 Sharpeville massacre, however, the country voted at the UN conference against it.
+Following the 1960 Sharpeville massacre, however, the country voted for a United Nations Security Council resolution condemning the massacre.
 The US impressed a severe armament embargo on South Africa from 1964, and, from 1967, the United States Navy avoided South African harbors.
 Unlike Britain, the USA did not see much importance in the Cape route, but they did see the economic opportunities for South African investment.
 Imports and exports between the two states came to many millions of dollars.
 Financial ties aside, there were also numerous cultural links between South Africa and the United States.
 South Africans of all races were given the chance to study in the US with scholarships.
 The US even utilised South Africa for its exploration of outer space, setting up a satellite tracking post near Krugersdorp, and building numerous telescopes for lunar probes.
 This picked up ailing ties between the two countries, but, in the 1970s, the United States withdrew from the tracking station.

 Richard Nixon and Henry Kissinger had adopted a policy known as the Tar Baby Option, according to which the US ought to maintain close relations with the Apartheid government of South Africa.
 The United States also increased trade with the country, while describing the ANC as "a terrorist organisation."
 The Reagan administration evaded international sanctions against South Africa and vetoed the Comprehensive Anti-Apartheid Act, which mandated compliance with the sanctions, but Congress in 1986 overruled the veto despite some Republican opposition.
 The U.S. also provided diplomatic support to the South African government in international forums.

 As fiscal ties between South Africa, the United States and the United Kingdom were reinforced, however, sporting and cultural boycotts became important gadgets in South Africa's isolation from international society.
 The arms prohibition obliged South Africa to look elsewhere (particularly France) for its artillery, build up its own technology and manufacture weapons itself.
 At first, the Cold War had little influence on the connection between the West and South Africa: the US believed that the armament embargo would not put up a barrier between them.
 If a major quarrel broke out in Africa, South Africa would be forced to work with the US anyway.